 Search Menu

-1. The Barbet might be mistaken for a mixed-breed dog.
+1. The Barbet Might Be Mistaken for a Mixed-breed Dog

 With its shaggy coat of dense, curly hair, the Barbet may bear a resemblance to some mixed-breed dogs.
 In fact, even their face is covered with shaggy bangs and a beard!
 And the Barbet is also considered a good dog for people with allergies.

-Like other water dog breeds, Barbet are excellent at flushing and retrieving waterfowl.
+Like other water dog breeds, Barbets are excellent at flushing and retrieving waterfowl.
 With webbed feet, a dense, water-repellant coat, and a strong prey drive, they’ll brave the iciest water or muckiest marsh to retrieve their prey.

-4. The Barbet is an excellent family dog.
+4. The Barbet Is an Excellent Family Dog

-5. The Barbet has contributed to the French language.
+5. They’ve Contributed to the French Language

 The name Barbet comes from “barbe,” the French word for “beard.”
-But the breed’s tendency to joyfully get into the muddiest and wettest of situations fostered a common French phrase: “Être crotté comme un Barbet.”
+But the breed’s tendency to joyfully get into the muddiest and wettest of situations fostered a common French phrase, “Être crotté comme un Barbet.”
 When translated politely, that refers to being very muddy.
 In fact, the breed’s nickname is “mud dog.”

-6. With a Barbet, add “hairdresser” to your resume.
+6. With a Barbet, Add “Hairdresser” to Your Resume

-They do well in Agility, Lure Coursing, and Dock Diving.
-Furthermore, they’re always up for a game of Frisbee, a swim, or anything that keeps them in motion.
+They also do well in Lure Coursing and Diving Dogs.
+Furthermore, they’re always up to play with a flying disc, go for a swim, or try anything that keeps them in motion.
 And when you’re both worn out, they’ll be your best couch potato pal.

 Related article: Meet the Newest AKC-Recognized Breed: Barbet